diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 With GitLab Policy Service we will also be able to build GraphQL rate limiting using query cost predictions.

+## Hierarchical limits

+GitLab application aggregates users, projects, groups and namespaces in a hierarchical way.
+This hierarchical structure has been designed to make it easier to manage permissions, streamline workflows, and allow users and customers to store related projects, repositories, and other artifacts, together.

+It is important to design the new rate limiting framework in a way that it built on top of this hierarchical structure and engineers, customers, SREs and other stakeholders can understand how limits are being applied, enforced and overridden within the hierarchy of namespaces, groups and projects.

+We want to reduce the cognitive load required to understand how limits are being managed within the existing permissions structure.
+We might need to build a simple and easy-to-understand formula for how our application decides which limits and thresholds to apply for a given request and a given actor:

+> GitLab will read default limits for every operation, all overrides configured
+> and will choose a limit with the highest precedence configured.
+A limit
+> precedence needs to be explicitly configured for every override, a default
+> limit has precedence 100.

+One way in which we can simplify limits management in general is is to:

+1. Have default limits / thresholds defined in YAML files with a default precedence 100.
+1. Allow limits to be overridden through the API, store overrides in the database.
+1. Every limit / threshold override needs to have an integer precedence value provided.
+1. Build an API that will take an actor and expose limits applicable for it.
+1. Build a dashboard showing actors with non-standard limits / overrides.
+1. Build a observability around this showing in Kibana when non-standard limits are being used.

 ## Principles

 1. Try to avoid building rate limiting framework in a tightly coupled way.